laravel/docs/eloquent.md

 <a name="pruning-models"></a>
 ## Pruning Models

 Sometimes you may want to periodically delete models that are no longer needed.
-In those cases, you may add the `Illuminate\Database\Eloquent\Prunable` or `Illuminate\Database\Eloquent\MassPrunable` trait to the models you would like to periodically prune.
+To accomplish this, you may add the `Illuminate\Database\Eloquent\Prunable` or `Illuminate\Database\Eloquent\MassPrunable` trait to the models you would like to periodically prune.
 After adding one of the traits to the model, implement a `prunable` method which returns an Eloquent query builder that resolves the models that are no longer needed:

     <?php